rubysnewjourney/CodeAI301FirstProject/README.md

 - **Approach decisions:** Reused existing `CheckoutFilterInput`, `CheckoutSortingInput`, and `FilterConnectionField` — no new classes created.
 Added `ADDED_IN_324` labels to both new arguments.
 Updated resolver to conditionally convert dataloader list to queryset only when filter/sort args present.
 Added `validate_and_apply_search_rank_sorting` to handle RANK sort edge case.
 Regenerated `schema.graphql`.
 Windows-specific workarounds (`rlimit.py`, `pyproject.toml`) kept off the PR branch and saved on `windows-dev-setup` branch.

 **Status:** Awaiting review
+**Week 6 follow up**

+I followed up with a friendly reminder
+I received an automated update on merge conflict and the merge conflict is resolved.

+Below is the updat so far post the conflict merge resolution **previously done:**
+All 4 maintainer feedback points
+Addressed 5 tests passing
+All 33 test_me.py tests pass
+schema.graphql regenerated
+**Latest changes:**
+Merge conflict resolved
+FixedBranch synced with latest upstream
+On 697b9ec6f Comment posted to prompt re-review

+I posted an update to the maintainers both on Github and also the discord channel as shown below:
+**Discord:** Hello @wcislo-saleor & @stmpn — resolved the merge conflict from the recent ADDED_IN cleanup commit (af4ddf5).
+Branch is now up to date with main and ready for re-review!
+This is for the PR - https://github.com/saleor/saleor/pull/19363

+**GitHub:** Hello @wcislo-saleor & @stmpn — resolved the merge conflict from the recent ADDED_IN cleanup commit (af4ddf5).
+Branch is now up to date with main and ready for re-review!

 ## Learnings & Reflections